SpardaHunter/ZFB-Viewer/README.md

 - From the "Change IMG" button you can select another image that you want with the size you want, since it will resize automatically.
 - From the "Save" button save the image change.

-Additional explanation: It is designed for ZFB with images of size 640X480 (hyper screen) and 144X208.
+Additional explanation: It is designed for ZFB with images of size 640X480 (hyper screen), 640x400 (hyper screen Q_ta mod), and 144X208.

 Extra explanation: